Monday, May 3, 2010

 paprika, chopped parsely and more Romano cheese for garnish

 1. In a 2 quart saucepan, slowly melt butter.
 Whisk in flour and stir to make a thick paste (roux).
-Continue to cook for 2 minutes over med-low heat stirring frequently.
 Whisk heavy cream into roux and continue to cook until the mixture thickens.
 Remove sauce from heat and add Romano cheese.
 Stir until smooth.
 Add salt and pepper to taste.

 Makes 2 servings.